2023 has really been a year of confusing economic signals, mixed real estate messages and bewildered investors.

-In the meantime here are four insights to help you cut through a lot of the confusion and to take a strategic approach in 2020 and beyond:
+So here are four insights to help you cut through a lot of the confusion and to take a strategic approach for the rest of this year, into 2024 and beyond:

 If you are trying to predict what's coming in the property market, don’t look at the real estate statistics – they only represent the past.